-During 1977, 1.7 Ci of short-lived gaseous radioactivity was released into the atmosphere from SLAC.
+During 1977, 0.36 Ci of short-lived gasseous radioactivity was released into the atmosphere from SLAC.
 Particulate samplers continue to demonstrate that radioactivity in this form is not released from SLAC.
-When corrected for dilution, this resulted in an average off-site concentration of 2.5 x $10^{-11}$ Ci/m.
-This concentration is compared to the CG for $^{41}$ Ar, which is 4 x $10^{-8}$ Ci/m, and is 0.06% of the technical standard.
+When corrected for dilution, this resulted in an average off-site concentration of 0.5×10^{-11} Ci/m3.
+This concentration is compared to the CG for 41Ar, which is 4×10^{-8} Ci/m3.